International Shipping: Global eCommerce Rates And Shipping Carriers

 Make sure you clearly communicate these additional expenses to your customers.
 If customers refuse to pay the necessary fees, you may lose your product or have to pay to return it.
 Write a clear international shipping policy, and display it prominently on your checkout page.

 Beyond the monetary costs of international shipping, another expense to consider is the time and effort required to make it all work.
-Make things a little easier with this pricing calculator from MyUS.com and Shipping Easy’s international seller’s shipping guide.
+Make things a little easier with the pricing calculator from MyUS.com and Shipping Easy’s international seller’s shipping guide.

 International Shipping Rates By Carrier